Quick Stats

 -

-Measurable Impact on Success by Third Grade: Programs must directly contribute to ensuring children are on a pathway to success by third grade, with clear outcomes in reading proficiency, school attendance, safety, or home stability.
+Measurable Impact on Success by Third Grade: Programmes must directly contribute to ensuring children are on a pathway to success by third grade, with clear outcomes in reading proficiency, school attendance, safety, or home stability.

 -